A jury finds Trump liable for battery and defamation in E. Jean Carroll trial

 Trump faces criminal charges in New York state over hush money payments made to a porn actress, a civil trial in New York that alleges a decades-long pattern of fraud by Trump and his business, the possibility of charges in Georgia and a pair of investigations by Department of Justice special counsel Jack Smith into Trump's handling of classified documents and his efforts to undo the 2020 election.

-Additional reporting by NPR's Andrea Bernstein, Quil Lawrence and Ilya Marritz in New York. contributed to this story
+Andrea Bernstein, Ilya Marritz, Quil Lawrence reported from New York City and Becky Sullivan reported from Washington, D.C. contributed to this story

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.